yasutakekazu/diaper/README.md

 **`snapPoint2Content()`**

 If specified, the content of the sheet will change to this content when dragged to the second snappoint.

+## Programmatic control

+Use the `bind:this` directive to expose the instance methods:

+- showModal()
+- close()
+- snapTo(index)

+See [programmaticcontrol.svelte](https://github.com/devantic/diaper/tree/main/src/routes/examples/ptogrammaticcontrol.svelte) for an example.

 ## Styling